TheFunkyMonk/storygraph-to-obsidian/README.md

 # Storygraph to Obsidian

 Welcome to **Storygraph to Obsidian**, a super niche app that probably only I will ever use.
-Though if you also use **The Storygraph** for tracking your books and **Obsidian** for notes, and have thought about the process of creating book notes, boy are you in luck.
+Though if you also use **The Storygraph** for tracking your books and **Obsidian** for notes, and have thought about automating the process of creating book notes, boy are you in luck.

 ![](https://i.imgur.com/6pUIrfW.gif)